ridoweb/blog.bkp33/_posts/2022-10-02-the-iot-pattern.md

 # Summary

-Following this pattern you can implement MQTT applications by applying SOLID principle, the abstract binders will handle the communication details, the Telemetry, Command, ReadOnlyProperty and WritableProperty implementations can be configured to match the topic structure and serialization formats, compose these with a client and now your application logic can be implemented without taking care of the protocol details.
+Following this pattern you can implement MQTT applications by applying SOLID principles.
+The abstract binders will handle the communication details, the Telemetry, Command, ReadOnlyProperty and WritableProperty implementations can be configured to match the topic structure and serialization formats, compose these with a client and now your application logic can be implemented without taking care of the protocol details.

 This pattern is being used in the [MQTTnet.Extensions.MultiCloud](https://github.com/iotmodels/MQTTnet.Extensions.MultiCloud) project, to create MQTT applications that can work with different cloud providers.